microscopexyz/chainmetareader/README.md

 ### Read from Local File

-You can read chainmeta from a local file using the `load()` function provided by chainmeta_reader.
+You can read chainmeta from a local file using the `load()` function provided by chainmeta.
 It will load all included artifacts, validate the artifacts, and translate them to common schema.
 Here's an example:

 ```
 >>> with open("./examples/coinbase_sample.json") as f: